 It has been no surprise to healthcare consumers that the days of $5 copays and $100 deductibles are long gone for 99% of users in the marketplace.
 These rich plans have often been replaced with deductibles that can be as high as $1,000 – $4,000 for a single individual, followed by an out-of-pocket maximum that exceeds $7,000!
 If that wasn’t bad enough, double these amounts if you are covering a family.

-In several previous blogs I spoke about the benefits of having an accident insurance policy to accompany your high deductibles just in case something happened.
-For about $12/month the benefits in this case would have helped tremendously.
+In several previous blogs, I spoke about the benefits of having an accident insurance policy to accompany your high deductibles just in case something happened.
+For about $12/month the benefits, in this case, would have helped tremendously.
 Let’s break down some of the major areas for coverage that a typical accident policy may have helped in this case.
-For educational purposes, I have taken a sample accident policy to break down the benefits for my specific injury.
+For educational purposes, I have taken a sample accident policy to break down the benefits of my specific injury.